swoole/swoole-docs/modules/swoole-server/configuration/open_mqtt_protocol.md

 ### open_mqtt_protocol

-Enable the process of mqtt protocal.
+Enable the process of mqtt protocol.

 Once this configuration has enabled, the swoole will analyze the mqtt package head and the callback function `onReceive` will receive a whole mqtt package.